 Need Help?

-If you are either seeking to operate a separate business and already have a company or a foreign company and are looking to enter into the Australian market, you could set up a subsidiary company.
+If you are planning to operate a separate business under an existing company or if you are a foreign company looking to enter the Australian market, setting up a subsidiary company might be the ideal solution for you.

-Our co-founder has answered some common legal questions we get from our clients.
-There are a lot of helpful points that are discussed which could be great to help you hit the ground running – watch the video here:
+Our co-founder has answered some of the common legal questions we receive from our clients.
+There are plenty of useful insights discussed in the video below that can help you get started on the right foot – watch the video here:

-To establish a subsidiary, you will need to register with the Australian Securities and Investment Commission (ASIC), and we’d be happy to help with the process of sorting out all of the company documentation to appoint directors and shareholders.
+To establish a subsidiary, you will need to register with the Australian Securities and Investment Commission (ASIC).
+We’d be happy to assist with organising all the necessary company documentation, from appointing directors and shareholders to ensuring compliance with the latest legal requirements.

 About Sprintlaw